OctopusDeploy/People/Everyone.md

 - I communicate proactively when I can't keep commitments I've made, and help find an amicable solution.
 - I recognise I can't do everything and still do a good job.
 I make wise choices about where to invest my time, and where to bow out and let others invest theirs.

-## I am effective consensus builder
+## I am an effective consensus builder

 - My contributions to discussions are net-positive, informative, and helpful.
 - I communicate professionally and clearly, and am effective at reaching consensus with other people.